rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 w_{t+n} \leftarrow w_{t+n-1} + \alpha M_T \left[ G_{t:t+n} - \hat{v} (S_t, w_{t+n-1}) \right] \nabla\hat{v}(S_t, w_{t+n-1})
 $$
 For the MC case, we can let $G_{t:t+n} = G_t$ and only update at the end of the episode.

-These methods  have the added benefit that we can arbitrarily control the impact of every step on the learning.
+The benefit of using interest-based methods is that we can arbitrarily control the impact of every step on the learning.

 ---

 #### Summary

 This chapter explored on-policy function approximation reinforcement learning.
-For the parametric model case of approximation, we defined the mean squared error value for those parameters $\overline{VE} (w)$.
-This the difference between the approximated value function $v_{\pi_w}$ and the real values **weighted by their on-policy distribution** $\mu$.
+For the parametric model case of approximation, we defined the mean squared error value for those parameters $\overline{VE} (w)$ as the difference between the approximated value function $v_{\pi_w}$ and the real values **weighted by their on-policy distribution** $\mu$.

-We studied the **linear** parametric model case mostly as the $\overline{VE}$ has strong convergence guarantees to the optimum when using MC approximations and to a point close to the optimum when using **semi-gradient TD**.
+We studied the **linear** parametric model case mostly as the $\overline{VE}$ has strong convergence guarantees to the optimum when using MC approximations.
+The linear models also converge to a point close to the optimum called the **TD fixed point** when using **semi-gradient TD**.

-Different functions can be used as basis functions for the features.
+Different functions can be used as basis functions for the features of the linear model.
 They range from polynomials to Fourier basis function and coarse coding.
-The latter, specifically **tile coding** discretize the feature space while being computationally cheap.
+Coarse coding, specifically **tile coding**, discretizes the feature space to reduce computational complexity.
 RBFs can be also used as a form of continuous coding.

 Using gradient methods with non-linear models such as ANNs has become popular in recent years under the name of **deep RL**.